 How is applying to a PhD program different than applying to be an undergraduate?

-Admissions are always formally made at the department level, but departments differ in whether the student is directly admitted to a particular lab at the time they join the department or join a lab after having been in the department for a year or so.
+Graduated students are always formally admitted to the department, but departments differ in whether the student is directly admitted to a specific lab at the time they join the department or join a lab after having been in the department for a year or so.
 Always feel free to ask for clarification if you aren’t sure which path applies to the department you are interested in.
 They are quite different, so it is important to understand them as you approach the application process.
-The graduate school and department will always have a big say in deciding which prospective students to admit, but the role of the potential advisor is different in these two systems.
+The graduate school and department will always have a big say in deciding which prospective students to admit, but the role of the potential advisor can be different in these two systems.
 Regardless of which path the department you apply to uses, you should contact prospective advisors to make sure they are taking a student.

 Direct admission to lab — Some departments admit students only when a particular advisor has been pre-identified, with the intention of the student working in the designated lab when they arrive.
 In this case, the prospective sudent is essentially admitted to a particular lab and the potential advisor plays a big role in deciding whether the student should be admitted to the department.

 Rotations — Some departments admit students to the department before a particular advisor has been identified.
 The student does rotations in several labs when they first arrive.
 Later, the labs and PhD students will identify the best fits.
 In these cases, the advisor often doesn’t play as big a role in the original admission decission because it isn’t yet set which advisors will train which students (though they can certainly weigh in if they are interested in a particular incoming student).
-Even so, before they apply to the department it is just as important for the student to make sure there are one or more labs in the department that they would be very excited to work with and that these labs expect to take students in the near future.
+Even so, before students apply to the department it is just as important that they make sure there are one or more labs in the department that they would be very excited to work with and that these labs expect to take students in the near future.

 How should you decide where to apply?